 Dodge City and Ford County have quick access to major U.S. routes, a BNSF railway, and commercial air services.
 The city and county are located within 100 miles of I-70 and less than 150 miles of Interstate I-135 and I-35.
 Southwest Kansas provides air services to two major connecting international airports in the U.S.

 Three U.S. Highways cross through Dodge City - U.S. Highway 50 (east to west), 283 (north to south), and 400 (east to west).
 U.S. Highways 56 (east to west) and 54 (east to west) also pass through Ford County.
 U.S. Highway 50 is a major highway that stretches from the east coast to the west coast.
 In Kansas, this highway connects Ford County with Interstates 135 and 35 in the eastern part of the state.

 Dodge City Regional Airport

 Dodge City Regional Airport is a municipal airport.
-Daily commercial flights to and from Denver are available through Great Lakes Airlines.
+Daily commercial flights to and from Denver are available through Boutique Airlines.
 General aviation services are available at the airport.
 For more information, visit the Dodge City website.